• Skip to primary navigation

 Quotes from the episode

-Shaina Rowell on episode 414 of the Teaching in Higher Ed podcast.
+Dave Cormier talks about his work in helping students learn in uncertainty on episode 427 of the Teaching in Higher Ed podcast.

 Quotes from the episode